 112. The surveillance of those involved in assemblies and other data-gathering may violate their right to privacy (art.
 17).
 Religious assemblies may also be protected under the freedom to manifest one’s religion or beliefs (art.
 18).
 Freedom of assembly is more than a manifestation of freedom of expression (art.
 19 (2)), but it has an expressive element and the rationale for the recognition of these two rights and the acceptable restrictions overlap in many ways.
 Freedom of information (art.
 19 (2)) underlies the ability of the public to know about the legal and administrative framework within which they participate in assemblies and enables them to hold public officials accountable.
 Freedom of association (art.
 22) also protects collective action, and restrictions on this right often affect freedom of assembly.
 Like freedom of expression, the right of political participation (art.
 25) is closely linked to peaceful assembly.
 The right to non-discrimination protects participants against discriminatory practices in the context of assemblies (art.
 26).

-113. At the same time, participants in peaceful assemblies must not infringe on the rights of others.
+113. At the same time, participants in peaceful assemblies must not impose a disproportionate burden on the rights of others.
 This may for example include their freedom of movement (art.
 12 (1)).
 Socio-economic rights, such as the right to health or to education, may be implicated by assemblies in or proximate to amenities such as hospitals or educational facilities.

 114. [The right of peaceful assembly is often exercised with the aim of advancing the implementation of other fundamental human rights, as well as other norms and principles of international law.
 In such cases, the duty to respect and ensure the right of peaceful assembly derives its legal justification from the intrinsic value of the right, but also from the importance of the other rights, norms and principles whose implementation it advances.]